Kampong Cham, Kratie, Tbong Khmum, Steung Treng, Mondulkiri and Ratanakiri Provinces, CAMBODIA

 - 258 teachers and school directors and 43 school managers who are willing and able to provide access to all OOSC

 - families of OOSC have become aware of the importance of education

 - OOSC have the means to access primary school

 - Educational tools are suitable to the needs of OOSC, and the pedagogy of the teachers is enhanced and adapted to include all OOSC.

 - Improved school management that can deliver quality and efficient educational services and students show better learning outcomes.

 - School Support Committees are actively involved in promoting enrollment and supporting school management.

-- Local Authorities include OOSC in the CDP, DoE and PoE ensure efficient school tracking and provide necessary guidance for schools to support OOSC.
+- Local Authorities include OOSC in the CDP, DoE and PoE to ensure efficient school tracking and provide necessary guidance to schools to support OOSC.

 Ministry of Education Youth and Sports